Yui Hatano

-Yui Hatano (波多野 結衣/はたの ゆい, Hatano Yui) is a Japanese AV idol, model, actress and idol singer.
-Boasting one of the longest and most prolific careers in Japanese pornography, Hatano has made appearances in over 3000 adult films so far, thus making her one of the most popular and recognizable faces in AV.
+Yui Hatano (波多野 結衣/はたの ゆい, Hatano Yui) is a Japanese porn actress.
+Boasting one of the longest and most prolific careers in Japanese pornography, Hatano has made appearances in over 3,000 adult films so far, thus making her one of the most popular and recognizable faces in AV.
 Her popularity crossed over into mainstream entertainment (with appearances in theatrical films) and international territories as well, earning her the nickname "Sekai no Hatano" ("The World's Hatano").
 As of 2019 she is represented by the AV agency T-Powers.
 She was also a member of the idol group T♡Project.

 Life and career

-Born on May 24, 1988 in Tokyo but raised in Kyoto, Hatano made her debut in the adult industry in 2008, when she first appeared in Amateur Or More ZERO, Less Than Actress 07 on July 3, 2008, under the Zero label of the AV company Prestige which specialized in finding and introducing amateur girls into the industry.
+Hatano made her debut in the adult industry in 2008, when she first appeared in Amateur Or More ZERO, Less Than Actress 07 on 3 July 2008, under the Zero label of the AV company Prestige which specialized in finding and introducing amateur girls into the industry.
 Prior to performing in adult films, she had graduated from a cosmetology school, and had initially thought of becoming a gravure idol.
 However the competitive and low-paying world of gravure forced her to look for a more lucrative career which happened to be performing in adult films.

 Hatano's first releases were on a monthly schedule under the Prestige, h.m.p. and Befree labels, however her popularity began to quickly rise and she began to appear at other companies like Attackers, Moodyz and Soft on Demand as well.
 Due to her matured looks she has often been cast into jukojo (housewife) or "older sister" type roles.
 She also became known for her flexible role-playing and willingness to appear in more hardcore genres (simulated rape, lesbian roles and S&M).
 Hatano also regularly appears in ensemble cast AV's and maintains a close relationship with other actresses like Chihiro Hara, AIKA, Ai Uehara, Tomoda Ayaka and Ruka Kanae.
 Her most notable working relationship is her friendly rivalship with fellow popular AV idol Hibiki Ōtsuki.
-Their pair "HibiHata" is well known in the industry and they appeared in dozens of adult film since 2013.
+Their pair "HibiHata" is well known in the industry and they appeared in dozens of adult films since 2013.
 In 2014, she won the Best Actress award in the 2014 DMM Adult Awards.

-Hatano's output and regular AV appearances only increased in time, and by 2019 she appeared in over 2400 AV's (including compilations).
-She also appeared in numerous uncensored porn scenes that were distributed outside of Japan, making her one of the more known Japanese porn stars in the West.
+Hatano's output and regular AV appearances only increased in time, and by 2019 she had appeared in over 2400 AV's (including compilations).

 Hatano also became popular in Singapore and Taiwan, where she is regarded as a lookalike for the popular Taiwanese actress and model Lin Chi-ling.
 In a 2018 compilation of AV sales on Japanese e-commerce retailer FANZA, Hatano ranked first in the Top 10 digital downloads chart.
 She achieved the same feat in 2019 as well, with both at the physical and digital sales.